petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/exporting-and-importing-forms.md

 You can export all your forms as a `LAR` file and then import them into a different Site for reuse.

-See [Importing and Exporting Pages and Content](../../../site-building/building-sites/importing-exporting-pages-and-content.md) to learn about the Import/Export process.
+See [Exporting Importing Site Pages and Content](../../../site-building/sites/exporting-importing-site-pages-and-content.md) to learn about the Import/Export process.

 ## Exporting Forms as a LAR File